 Every branch of the military relied on asbestos to make buildings, vehicles, planes, and ships until the early 1980s.
 As a result, military firefighters run just as high a risk of mesothelioma as civilian firefighters, if not higher.

-High-risk military firefighting jobs include:
+High-risk military firefighting jobs included:

 - Aviation fire control technician